archboard/laravel-powerschool-starter/README.md

 <a href="https://packagist.org/packages/laravel/framework"><img src="https://img.shields.io/packagist/l/laravel/framework" alt="License"></a>
 </p>

-# Laravel Inertia Starter
+# Laravel PowerSchool SaaS Starter

-This is a starting point for new projects using [Inertia](https://inertiajs.com/) with Vue 3 and Tailwindcss.
-It uses Laravel Mix v6 to compile the assets.
-It does not include anything for authentication, but would suggest using [Laravel Fortify](https://laravel.com/docs/fortify) to provide all of the routes and login logic for authentication.
-This template is meant to give you a head start in starting a new project from scratch.
+This is a starting point for new SaaS PowerSchool apps.

-Also included is [grantholle/api-resource-detection](https://github.com/grantholle/api-resource-detection) that helps with returning API resources to your Vue components, which I find very ergonomic and one of the best features of Inertia.
+Features include:

-Here's the full list of what's included in this starter:
+- Laravel Inertia Starter as a base (Tailwind, Inertia, some basic components, and more)

-- Laravel Mix v6
+- Multitenancy (Spatie)
-- Inertiajs
+- Bouncer
-- Tailwindcss
+- Authentication (PowerSchool SSO and normal auth)
-- Requires `facade/ignition`
+- PowerSchool integrated at the tenant level
-- `grantholle/api-resource-detection`
+- Cypress
-- Laravel Telescope (local environment only)
+- Full school sync capabilities (staff, students, courses, and sections)

 ## Usage

 First, start your project by using [degit](https://github.com/Rich-Harris/degit).

 ```
-npx degit grantholle/laravel-inertia#main [your project name]
+npx degit archboard/laravel-powerschool-saas-starter#main [your project name]
 ```

 Then perform your usual "getting started" tasks for Laravel: